-The City of Laconia DPW strives to provide the best winter maintenance possible on municipal roadways.
-Although we do our best to remove all snow and ice in a timely fashion, it is not always possible to have clear travel surfaces.
-It can be a challenge to effectively remove snow and ice from roads and sidewalks, and the cooperation of the public is always appreciated.
+Public Works strives to keep the roads free of ice and snow during the winter, it is not always possible to have clear travel surfaces.
+It is a challenge to effectively remove snow and ice from roads and sidewalks, and the cooperation of the public is always appreciated.

 - Do not place snow in the roadway and sidewalk areas.

 - Do not park on the street during snow removal operations.
 Plow trucks are very wide, and have difficulty maneuvering around parked vehicles.

 - Do not park on sidewalks.
 Allow room for sidewalk plows to clear the sidewalk in front of your residence.
 If you ave a short driveway, pull in enough to allow the sidewalk plows to cross your driveway.